-10 Best Things To Do In Fort Bragg
+10 Best Things To Do In Fort Bragg, California

-Tucked along the rugged Mendocino Coast, Fort Bragg is one of those destinations where the raw beauty of nature meets the charm of a small seaside town.
-Whether you're drawn by its unique history, scenic landscapes, or outdoor adventures, Fort Bragg offers an eclectic mix of things to do for every type of traveler.
+Founded as a military garrison in 1857, Fort Bragg is one of those destinations where the raw beauty of nature meets the charm of a small seaside town.
+Its most famous site is the Glass Beach, where decades of discarded glass has been transformed by the Pacific Ocean into a shoreline of smooth, colorful pebbles.
 You might be surprised to learn that this laid-back town was originally a military fort in the 1850s, yet today, it’s better known for its coastal trails, quirky glass beaches, and the legendary Skunk Train.

 1. Visit Glass Beach